pylattice/MitoTNT/docs/4_visualization.md

 ## 4. Visualize network tracking in ChimeraX
 Now we can combine the visualization files created above to visualize the tracking of timeseries data.

-- `show_tif`: if true include fluorescence cloud in background
+- `show_tif`: if true include fluorescence cloud in background.
+If you want to change the contrast of the .tif files, please add the [level argument](https://www.cgl.ucsf.edu/chimerax/docs/user/commands/volume.html) into the function module or the output file.

 - `use_chimerax_skeleton`: if true use BILD format skeleton which is more flexible but slower to load, if false use mitograph-generated .vtk files of fixed color and size
 ```